safe-global/safe-wallet-web/src/components/settings/ImportAllDialog/documentation.md

 ## Data Import / Export

-Currently we only support the import of data from our old web interface (safe-react) to the new one (web-core).
+Currently we only support the importing of data from our old web interface (safe-react) to the new one (web-core).

 ### How does the export work?

-In the old interface navigate to `Settings -> Details -> Download your data` this button will download a `.json` file which contains the **entire localStorage**.
+In the old interface navigate to `Settings -> Details -> Download your data`.
+This button will download a `.json` file which contains the **entire localStorage**.
 The export files have this format:

 ```json